Graphic Design in Film: The Substance of Visual Storytelling

 Look around yourself right now.
 Odds are that in your immediate vicinity there are everyday objects that you only notice when you need them, when they are explicitly singled out, or when you’re bored and your eyes begin to wander.
 Leafed-through newspapers, stacks of magazines, shelf-worn books, posters, letters, fabrics, signs, postcards, clothing and box labels, wallpaper, and candy wrappers are all examples of objects that exist in our world whether we actively acknowledge them or not.

-To be honest, the job of a graphic designer for television or film is a thankless one.
+To be honest, creating graphic design in film or television is a thankless one.
 It’s great for producers and directors to have graphic designers around because sourcing and using real products from actual brands would be a logistical nightmare (not to mention expensive), but if a designer is doing his/her job well, the average viewer won’t be able to tell that a job was done at all, or that it was done several times over.
 But there are exceptions.

 We spoke to a couple of professionals who have worked in television and film to learn more about the career.